MichaMichalski/sentiment-analysis-data-pipeline/README.md

-# sentiment-analysis-data-pipeline
+# Sentiment Analysis - Data Pipeline

-I will create a data pipeline retrieving certain tweets on twitter, perform sentiment analysis on it and sending it to wherever it needs to go via HTTP request.
-I will make use of docker in order to put structure in form of several microservices.
+### Goal of this project is to extract tweets from twitter related to Elon Musk with with words that are in relation to cryptocurrencies and perform sentiment analysis on it and